gdesanker/Percent-tree-canopy-pixels-per-parcel/README.md

 # Percent-tree-canopy-pixels-per-parcel

--- scenario 1: parcels with >75% canopy cover, loose 35% of existing canopy
+-- scenario 1: parcels with >20% canopy cover, loose 35% of existing canopy
+-- lots are required to have at least 20% open space/yard space for residential lots -- assumption: that the 20% open space/yard is inclusive of the trees

 -- sum all pixels from lc to find total number of pixels per parcel

 --create table results_scratch.scen_one as